MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/09-Ex2-2-use-excel-analyze-data.md

 3. In your Microsoft Edge browser, go to the **Microsoft 365** home page, select **Apps** in the navigation pane, and then select **Excel** from the **Apps** menu.

-4. In **Excel for the web**, open the **Fabrikam_Historical_RFP_Data.xlsx** file.
+4. In **Excel for the web**, select the **Upload a file** button, and then select the **Fabrikam_Historical_RFP_Data.xlsx** file in the **EcoSense360-RFP-Documents** folder.

-5. Select **Copilot** in the Excel ribbon.
-If a menu appears with **Chat** and **App Skills** as the two options, select **App Skills**.
-If your version of Excel has already transitioned from App Skills to Agent Mode, then selecting Copilot in the ribbon opens the Copilot Chat pane; from there, select **Tools > Agent Mode**.

-   > [!CAUTION]
-   > This task is written for the **App Skills** option, which is the current Copilot feature at the time of this writing.
-However, depending on your version of Excel, the **App Skills** option might not work, or it might show an error when you submit a prompt, even when you wait a while and try again later.
-If App Skills is unavailable or can’t complete your request, **open Copilot Chat and continue this task using your best judgment**.
-Within Chat, describe the steps you want Copilot to take (for example, “Create a risk table in the workbook”) and use the result as guidance to finish the task manually, if needed.
-Your Copilot experience might vary depending on your rollout stage, which is expected during the transition.

-6. If a message appears in the App Skills window indicating that **AutoSave is turned off**, select the **Turn on Autosave** button to continue.
-If you have multiple OneDrive accounts, Copilot prompts you to select the OneDrive account you want to use.
+5. On the **Home** tab ribbon, select **Copilot**.
+In the Copilot pane, leave the response mode selector set to **Auto**.
+Then verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
+If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
+The icon should now appear in the prompt field.

-7. Your goal is to have Copilot summarize the data into a list of insights that can guide the EcoSense 360 RFP Response Agent’s content priorities.
-In the **Apps Skills** pane, ask Copilot to summarize the top 5 most requested product features in past RFPs, highlight patterns in deals Fabrikam lost due to missing requirements, and identify which regions have the highest win rate for EcoSense 360.
+6. Your goal is to have Copilot summarize the data into a list of insights that can guide the EcoSense 360 RFP Response Agent’s content priorities.
+In the Copilot pane, ask Copilot to summarize the top five most requested product features in past RFPs, highlight patterns in deals Fabrikam lost due to missing requirements, and identify which regions have the highest win rate for EcoSense 360.

-8. Review the results.
+7. Review the results.
 For each insight, Copilot should provide an option to insert it into a new sheet.
 Select this option for each insight.

-9. You now want Copilot to create visual summaries of key RFP insights.
+8. You now want Copilot to create visual summaries of key RFP insights.
 These visualizations can help the EcoSense 360 RFP Response Agent and the Sales team quickly identify what matters most to clients, where the team excels, and where improvements are needed.
 Ask Copilot to generate pivot tables, charts, or summary tables to visualize trends.
 For each visual that Copilot generates, insert it into a new sheet.
 If the option says **Insert to a sheet** (rather than **Add to new sheet**), then Copilot inserts it into the currently displayed sheet.
 In this case, add a new sheet before selecting the **Insert to a sheet** option; doing so ensures that each visual is in its own sheet.
     <br/>Key visuals that you should consider requesting include:
     - Create a bar chart showing the top five most requested features in past RFPs.
     - Generate a stacked column chart of win/loss outcomes by requested feature.